redpinecube/isomorphix/README.md

 `literature` - Literature used for this project.

-`data` - Contains all data used for the project as well as the code used to download it.
 ## Reproducibility
 For reproducibility purposes the Anaconda package manager is reccomended.
 Paste the following in your terminal to install dependencies.